-Use Any Gluten-Free Flour Blend - Like many of our gluten-free bread recipes, this one uses gluten-free all-purpose flour.
-You can use your favorite store-bought blend (we like Bob's Red Mill 1:1 baking flour and King Arthur Measure for Measure Flour) or you can mix up your own gluten free flour blend using our recipe.
+Use Any Gluten-Free Flour Blend - Like many of our gluten-free bread recipes.
+This one uses gluten-free all-purpose flour.
+You can use your favorite store-bought blend (we like Bob's Red Mill 1:1 baking flour and King Arthur Measure for Measure Flour), or you can mix up your own gluten-free flour blend using our recipe.

-Tender and Delicious - Yogurt and olive oil in the dough give this flatbread the perfect amount of moisture and a soft, pliable texture that makes it perfect for folding, wrapping, or dipping into a bowl of Tzatziki.
+Tender and Delicious - Yogurt and olive oil in the dough give this flatbread the perfect amount of moisture and a soft, pliable texture that makes it ideal for folding, wrapping, or dipping into a bowl of Tzatziki.